yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 chmod a+x php-build.sh
 ```

-### Build PHP with fpm support and systemd integration
+### Build PHP with FPM support and systemd integration

 PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.